British Dance Bands

 Memory Lane Magazine

-Memory Lane' magazine is enjoying its fortieth year of publication.
+Memory Lane' magazine is enjoying its forty second year of publication.
 Packed with the latest CD reviews, the latest Al Bowlly news, plus articles on the stars from the Golden Age of British Dance Bands, expertly written and researched by dedicated and knowledgeable enthusiasts.
 This magazine is for enthusiasts by enthusiasts.
 It's all here, plus much more.

 Did you know that famed American singing star Gilbert Russell was in reality Val Rosing, the famous singer of 'The Teddy Bears Picnic'?